Zelensky defies Trump, warning: Hands off my nuclear power stations

 “I raised this issue with President Trump and said that our side would identify what we consider to be civilian infrastructure,” Mr Zelensky said.
 “I don’t want there to be any misunderstanding about what the sides are agreeing on.”

-Negotiators from Moscow and the US will meet on Monday in Saudi Arabia, Mr Putin's foreign affairs adviser Sergei Ushakov told Russian news agencies.
+Negotiators from Moscow and the US will meet on Monday in Saudi Arabia, Mr Putin’s foreign affairs adviser Yuri Ushakov told Russian news agencies.

 Sir Keir said Mr Putin was afraid of Britain’s nuclear weapons, and that Trident was a crucial deterrent.